scidsg/hushline-docs/src/installation/public-web.md

 ## 3. Configure DNS

-Now we need to point your domain name to your new Droplet.
-When the installer gets to the final step, it will display the exact information that you need to enter in your domain's DNS settings.
+Now, we need to point your domain name to your new Droplet.
+When the installer reaches the final step, it will display the exact information that you need to enter in your domain's DNS settings.

 <img src="../img/38-dns-settings.png">